About the course

 All placements will be in Good and Outstanding schools within the Connect Teaching Partnership.
 You will gain experience in Early Years Foundation Stage, Key Stage One and Key Stage Two (leading to a 5-11 qualification).
 Trainees will be placed in a base school for the majority of their training with opportunities to gain additional experience in other schools within the partnership.
 All schools are located within walking distance from a train station and have some parking available.

-In the placement school, you will be allocated an experienced mentor who will support you on a day-to-day basis, together with a senior mentor, who will be a member of the partnership's senior leadership.
+In the placement school, you will be allocated an experienced mentor who will support you on a day-to-day basis, together with a School Direct Tutor, who will be a member of the partnership's senior leadership.
 This will ensure support and consistency across your training year.
 There are quality assurance procedures in place to ensure the experiences you receive will be of the highest standard.

 The school experience will include induction, observation of outstanding practice, peer and collaborative teaching, experience in appropriate key stages and subject expertise. this will be combined with: training in the national priorities; assessment and reporting opportunities; PPA (non-contact) time; knowledge of the wider life of the school; preparation for the NQT year and training in the professional and personal requirements of a teacher.